 A Big 5 Safari in South Africa – Phinda Private Game Reserve

 Phinda Private Game Reserve has what every traveler is looking for in a safari: luxury, diverse habitats and of course, the Big Five!
 Most travelers flock to Kruger or Serengeti National Parks to get the best game viewing, but that is because a lot of people do not know about Phinda Private Game Reserve and its luxurious game drives.
-Do not worry, we are here to share how your next safari trip in South Africa should be spent at Phinda Private Game Reserve!
+A safari game viewing experience can be completely different when you compare a National park vs. a private reserve.
+So let us share why your next safari trip in South Africa should be spent at Phinda Private Game Reserve!

 About Phinda Private Game Reserve